 Lindsay Jackson | Head Coach

-Lindsay Jackson is in her second season as the head coach of the field hockey program in 2016-2017.
-Jackson, who is the fifth head coach in program history, comes to Holy Cross from Limestone College where she served as the head coach since 2008.
+Lindsay Jackson is in her fifth season as the head coach of the field hockey program in 2019-2020.
+Jackson, who is the fifth head coach in program history, came to Holy Cross from Limestone College where she served as the head coach for six seasons.

 Jackson was responsible for building a very successful Limestone field hockey program in a short period of time.
 After a winless inaugural season, Jackson’s Limestone squad improved its win-loss record every year since.
 She guided Limestone to its first winning season in 2011 with an 11-6 overall record and increased the team’s win total to 13-5 in 2012.